Core View Components

 The time range selector sets the duration, looking back from the current time, covered by the query whose results are displayed in the graph and table.
 The following time ranges are available:

-The tabbed graph is covered in the following topics:
+The traffic graph is covered in the following topics:

 top | section

-Located toward the top of the page on aggregate and detail views (see Network Explorer Views), the tabbed graph presents visualizations (see Stacked Area Chart) of the results returned from the query specified with the Parameter Controls.
-The traffic data that is plotted in the graph corresponds to the current page, e.g. on the Devices aggregate page the data pertains to traffic on all devices, while on a Device detail page the traffic pertains to an individual device.
+Located toward the top of the page on both Core Aggregate Pages and Core Details Pages, the traffic graph (also called a tabbed graph) presents visualizations (see Stacked Area Chart) of the results returned from the query specified with the Parameter Controls.
+The traffic data that is plotted in the graph corresponds to the current page (e.g. on the Devices aggregate page the data pertains to traffic on all devices, while on a Device details page the traffic pertains to an individual device).

-The graph is tabbed to allow you to quickly see various subsets of the data.
+The graph is tabbed to allow you to quickly see various subsets of the data (see Simple Traffic Profile).
 In most situations (see notes below), the available tabs show data for the following types of traffic:

 • Total: The sum of traffic in all of the subsets below.